EU watchdog tests new capital rules after life insurers protest

 Insurers are not required to participate in the assessment but EIOPA said it hoped as many as possible would take part.

-Big insurers like Allianz, Axa and Generali are expected to be well-prepared for Solvency II, but many smaller insurers feel the rules are too complex or should not apply to them to the same extent.
+Big insurers like Allianz (ALVG.DE), Axa (AXAF.PA) and Generali (GASI.MI) are expected to be well-prepared for Solvency II, but many smaller insurers feel the rules are too complex or should not apply to them to the same extent.

 Insurers will have until March 31 to carry out the assessment, with national supervisors reviewing the data in April and May before handing them over to EIOPA and the European Commission for analysis.